 To understand works by Ifa and Mouly better, we shall see a concept from Todd McGowan about cinema of integration.
 This kind of cinema is dominating the world today, from Hollywood to the big film festivals.
 It is not simply because the capitalist class controls the means of (filmic) production.
 It offers subjects the opportunity to experience the traumatic excitement of the gaze while remaining safely within the structure of fantasy.
 How Mouly Surya making audiences comfortably watching Marlina?
 Take a look at Marline when she brings Markus' head in the 'Journey', 2nd act.
 The head have traumatic aspect, but Surya can normalize the political values of this scene.
 She kept Makus head as usual as possible.
 And when Markus' body without head follows Marlina, the audiences still secured.
 This is the way cinema of integration brought the traumatic gaze: a smooth insertion of the gaze into the field of the visible, an insertion that causes the gaze to disappear.
-How the shall be a concept from Todd McGowan Todd McGowan
+How Mouly better, we shall see a concept from Todd McGowani to the world to the worl